SaboorNisha/Personal_Portfolio/README.md

 # 🎨 My Portfolio Intro Page

-Welcome to the intro page of my personal portfolio website, showcasing my journey through code and creativity as a Python Developer and Web Developer.
+Welcome to the intro page of my personal portfolio website, showcasing my journey through code and creativity as a Python Web Developer.

 ## 🌟 Overview